Differences between Jira and Confluence server and cloud

 Understanding and communicating these differences is essential to planning a successful migration, setting expectations for your stakeholders and users, and landing happily in cloud.

-At a high level, customers choose to move from self-hosted to cloud because our cloud products enable them to move faster, deliver more value, grow with confidence, and future-proof their teams.
+At a high level, customers choose to move from self-managed to cloud because our cloud products enable them to move faster, deliver more value, grow with confidence, and future-proof their teams.
 There can also be cost savings, since hosting and maintaining on-premises applications can be time and resource-intensive.

 - Compare Atlassian cloud vs. server